urql-graphql/urql/docs/graphcache/cache-updates.md

 the cache.
 However, we've used a rather simple example when we've looked at a single list on a known field.

-In many schemas pagination is quite common and when we for instance delete a todo then knowing which list to update becomes unknowable.
-We cannot know ahead of time how many pages (and using which variables) we've already accessed.
+In many schemas pagination is quite common, and when we for instance delete a todo then knowing the lists to update becomes unknowable.
+We cannot know ahead of time how many pages (and its variables) we've already accessed.
 This knowledge in fact _shouldn't_ be available to Graphcache.
 Querying the `Client` is an entirely separate concern that's often colocated with some part of our UI code.

 ```graphql